ejholmes/ejholmes.github.io/_posts/2026-02-28-mcp-is-dead-long-live-the-cli.md

 **Initialization is flaky.** I've lost count of the times I've restarted Claude Code because an MCP server didn't come up.
 Sometimes it works on retry, sometimes I'm clearing state and starting over.

-**Re-auth never ends.** OAuth tokens expire.
-MCP servers need to be re-authenticated constantly.
+**Re-auth never ends.** Using multiple tools with MCP’s?
+Have fun authenticating each one.
 CLIs with SSO or long-lived credentials just don't have this problem.
+Auth once and you’re done.

 **Permissions are all-or-nothing.** Claude Code lets you allowlist MCP tools by name, but that's it.
 You can't scope to read-only operations or restrict parameters.
 With CLIs, I can allowlist `gh pr view` but require approval for `gh pr merge`.
 That granularity matters.